Banner

 Most internet filtering solutions use a combination of the following methods:

-• Keyword filtering: The filtering software scans content for specific words and phrases that are associated with objectionable content.
+• Keyword filtering: The filtering software scans content for specific words and phrases associated with objectionable content.

 • URL filtering: URL addresses are checked against a database of blacklisted or whitelisted websites, blocking access to any that are prohibited.